Lady chapel

-It was in lady chapels, towards the close of the Middle Ages, that innovations in church music were allowed, only the strict chant being heard in the choir.
+It was in lady chapels, toward the close of the Middle Ages, that innovations in church music were allowed, only the strict chant being heard in the choir.

-In late Old English the word 'lady' belonged to a declension of feminine nouns which were uninflected for the singular possessive, and the name (Our) Lady Chapel is a fossilized vestige.
-It should be understood as (Our) Lady's Chapel.
+In late Old English, the word lady belonged to a declension of feminine nouns which were uninflected for the singular possessive, and the name lady chapel is a fossilized vestige.
+It is properly understood as '(Our) Lady's Chapel'.

 In England

-In the 12th-century legends surrounding King Lucius of Britain, the apostles Fagan and Duvian were said to have erected the Lady Chapel at Glastonbury as the oldest church in Britain; the accounts are now held to have been pious forgeries.
+In the 12th century, legends surrounding King Lucius of Britain, the apostles Fagan and Duvian described them as having erected the Lady Chapel at Glastonbury Abbey as the oldest church in Britain; the accounts are now held to have been pious forgeries.
 The earliest English lady chapel of certain historicity was that in the Saxon cathedral of Canterbury; this was transferred during the rebuilding by Archbishop Lanfranc to the west end of the nave, and again shifted in 1450 to the chapel on the east side of the north transept.
 The lady chapel of Ely Cathedral is a distinct building attached to the north transept, which was built before 1016.
 At Rochester the current lady chapel is west of the south transept (which was the original lady chapel, and to which the current chapel was an extension).

 Probably the largest lady chapel was built by Henry III in 1220 in Westminster Abbey.
 This chapel was 30 ft wide, much in excess of any foreign example, and extended to the end of the site now occupied by Henry VII's Lady Chapel.
 Also in 1220, the office of Warden of the Lady Chapel was established, with the responsibility for the Lady altar, and its sacred vessels, candles and other accoutrements.
+The Lady Chapel at Lichfield Cathedral, funded by Bishop Walter de Langton, 1315-1336, has architectural affinities with Sainte-Chapelle in Paris.

 Among other notable English examples of lady chapels are those at the parish church at Ottery St Mary, Thetford Priory, Bury St Edmunds Cathedral, Wimborne Minster and Highfield Church in Hampshire.
 The Lady Chapel was built over the chancel in Compton, Guildford, Surrey; Compton Martin, Somersetshire; and Darenth, Kent.
 At Croyland Abbey there were two lady chapels.
 The Priory Church at Little Dunmow was the lady chapel of an Augustinian priory, and is now the parish church.
 The Lady Chapel in Liverpool Cathedral is another, more recent, example.
 Consecrated in June 1910, it was designed by George Gilbert Scott and is noteworthy for its size and beauty.

 Salisbury and Truro cathedrals have an eastern chapel that is equivalent to a lady chapel but with a different name, as a result of the whole church being dedicated to Mary.